Black Cohosh: An Ancient Herb with Modern Uses

 Supplement Forms

 Black Cohosh is available in various supplement forms such as capsules, tablets, extracts, and teas.
-The standardized extract of Actaea racemosa is the most commonly used form of the supplement.
+The standardized extract of Actaea Racemosa is the most commonly used form of the supplement.
 It is available in both dried and liquid forms.
 The standardized extract is prepared by extracting the active ingredients from the root and rhizome of the Black Cohosh plant.

 Recommended Dose